Acrome-Robotics/AcromePythonLibrary/README.md

 - ## BallBeam Class

-    This class provides an interface with the Acrome Controller board.
-For basic communication checks and configuration via 4 different methods.
+    This class provides an interface with Ball and Beam via Acrome Controller.

     * #### `__init__(self, portname="/dev/serial0", baudrate=115200)`